 4. it should avoid harm to individuals’ health.

-To reiterate the governors of states decide vaccination mandates, quarantine procedures, or other requirements in the interest of public safety within their states, not the federal government.
+To reiterate the governors; decide the protocols for vaccinations, quarantine procedures, or other requirements in the interest of public safety within their states, not the federal government.
+Additionally, this SCOTUS ruling affirms every citizen’s Constitutional rights that no level of government can force any individual against their will to be vaccinated!
 The decisions on which businesses stay open or remain closed, school attendance, social distancing, mask mandates, etc. are the responsibility of the governors of their respective states.
 It was essential that local communities provide the most accurate data on infection rates and information about treatment response without bias.
 Providing top-down support with bottom-up execution and data collection is the most efficient process in a crisis.
 Accurate unbiased data helps states know what is best for their states, and local communities what is best for their communities.
 The federal government has proven countless times that when dictating to the lowest level of government they are inept if not totally incompetent.
 The federal government has the resources and can bring together leading experts, but their most important job is providing common sense leadership.

 In times of crisis, citizens look to their elected leaders to demonstrate leadership; showing solidarity to help calm fears; working together providing hope for a quick resolution; making themselves available every day to ensure progress is known; being open and honest with the public and press when answering questions and concerns.
 President Trump did all of these things but was undermined by rival politicians with false information while being excoriated by the media daily.
 Instead of offering useful information, advice, or guidance, they worked to sabotage everything his administration accomplished every day.
 This only served to further divide Americans when we desperately need unity.
 The shameful behavior of our elected officials likely resulted in tens of thousands of Americans dying because of the confusion and discord they created.